Waiʻalae Beach to Kaimana Beach

 A leisurely paddle along the leeward coast.
 We often see spinner dolphins on this paddle.
 Small kine surf at launch.
 Sheltered bay landing.

 We play tourist today with a fun cruise across world famous Waikiki Beach.
-Kayak surfers can drop in on the surf breaks along the way.
+Bring your snorkels as we hope to stop at Turtle Canyon to find out why all the tour boats stop there.
 On our return leg, we’ll pull up on the beach in front of the Royal Hawaiian Hotel and have lunch at the beachfront Mai Tai Bar.

 This fun paddle take you past Haleʻiwa, Waialua and Mokuleia normally with a good tailwind to push you down the coast.
 This is a good run for sailing or kite flying.